theunicornguild/savemyspot/01_overview/02_python_1_trello_and_git.md

 \*Right now all the cards are in the `backlog` list because we haven't started working on the project.
 So, as we start working in this project, we'll be moving the cards to different lists.

+Before you can move the cards, you need to copy the board into your account.
+This'll help you figure out how to do that [copying boards](https://help.trello.com/article/802-copying-cards-lists-or-boards).
 ___

 #### Git